Converse University

 Converse University is a private university in Spartanburg, South Carolina.
 It was established in 1889 by a group of Spartanburg residents and named after textile pioneer Dexter Edgar Converse.
-It was originally a women's college but now admits men and women to its undergraduate college and its graduate, online, and summer programs.
+It was originally a women's college but now admits men.

 History

 Converse College opened on October 1, 1890, with a student body of 168 women and 16 faculty members.
 The college only admitted women students and operated as a "stock company" with the board of directors composed entirely of residents of Spartanburg.
 Dexter Edgar Converse, a native of Vermont who had settled in Spartanburg before the American Civil War and had become a successful pioneer in the cotton mill industry, served as the head of the first board of directors.
 On January 2, 1892, fire destroyed the college's main building.
 The building was enlarged during its reconstruction.
 In 1896, the college was incorporated in South Carolina and a self-perpetuating board of trustees was named.
 In 1964, the college introduced graduate programs.